Skip to main content

 Permission denied (publickey), Permission denied (publickey,gssapi-keyex,gssapi-with-mic)

-This error can occur due to various reasons, primarily including the following:
+This error can occur for various reasons, typically due to the following:

-• Attempting SSH connection with an incorrect user
+• Incorrect username: Trying to connect with an incorrect user account.

-• Trying to SSH connect without specifying a key
+• Key not specified: Trying to connect without specifying the required key.

 ssh -i {SSH key file} ubuntu@'{HOST}'

-Therefore, when creating the initial instance, ensure that communication with 169.254.169.254 is allowed in the security group.
+• When creating the instance, ensure that communication with the metadata server (169.254.169.254) is allowed by setting the following rule in the security group:

-This error occurs when there is no route to the destination host or when it is unreachable.
-It can mainly occur due to the following reasons:
+This error occurs when the destination host cannot be reached or there is no path to the host.
+This can happen due to the following reasons:

-• Error in network configuration: The system's network configuration may be incorrect, such as incorrect IP addresses, subnet masks, or route table settings.
+• Network configuration errors: The system's network configuration may be incorrect, such as an incorrect IP address, subnet mask, or routing table setting.

-• Error in gateway configuration: The gateway used to find the route to the destination host may not be correctly configured.
-This error can occur if the gateway is not connected to the network or if its settings are incorrect.
+• Gateway setup errors: The gateway used to find the path to the destination host may not be properly configured, or the gateway may not be connected to the network.

 ssh -i {SSH key file} ubuntu@'{HOST}'